rendermotion/RMPY/docs/source/how_to_install.rst

 Once the module has been installed, you can test the modules by importing RMPY writing on the terminal the following code.

 .. code-block:: bash
-   :caption: Cloning the repository
+   :caption: Testing that RMPY was correctly installed.
    :emphasize-lines: 6

    import RMPY

-if get no errors on the terminal, this means that you are ready to start creating rigs. first I would recomend loading the shelf that is found in RMPY/Tools/shelfs
+if you don't get errors on the terminal, this means that you are ready to start creating rigs.
+I would recommend first loading the shelf that is found in RMPY/Tools/shelfs